LiuJMzzZ/OpenNCD/README.md

 ### Pretrain Models

 We use the unsupervised SimCLR for pretraining.
-The pretrained resnet-18 models can be found [here](https://drive.google.com/drive/folders/1brOsw-09BKJLu0W6aTDsjYtYNDDFDnct?usp=share_link).
+The pretrained resnet-18 models can be found [here](https://drive.google.com/drive/folders/1brOsw-09BKJLu0W6aTDsjYtYNDDFDnct?usp=share_link) (same as [orca](https://github.com/snap-stanford/orca)).
 Please unzip them to './pretrained'.